| +Home | Museum | Wanted | Specs | Previous | Next |

 Inside the Friden 130

 The Friden 130 uses diode-resistor "OR" and "AND" logic gates, with transistor-based inverter, buffer, and flip-flop devices.
 It performs math operations in bit-serial form, using the magnetostrictive delay line as the medium for storing its working registers.
 Logic levels are 0 Volts representing logic 1, and -12 Volts (nominally) representing logic 0.
-The delay line input transducer is driven with a pulse of approximately 20V, and by the time the signal makes it to the other end of the delay line, the voltage induced in the transducer is approximately 35mV, or 35/1000th's of a volt.
+The delay line input transducer is driven with a pulse of approximately 20V, and by the time the signal makes it to the other end of the delay line, the voltage induced in the receiving transducer is approximately 35mV, or 35 thousandths of a volt.
 Digits are stored within the delay line as a series of pulses arranged in groups for each digit.
 Zero pulses represents a zero, and nine pulses represent a nine, with the numbers in-between represented by a number of pulses matching the number.
 As the pulses exit the delay line, they are amplified and fed into the counters (the A and/or D counters), which count the number of pulses in the digit to form a unique five-bit identifier that represents the number.
 The counter registers are not configured as counters in the usual binary sense.
 They are instead configured as five stage switch-tail shift registers, such that they count in a sequence of shifting 1's.
 For example; 0 is represented as 00000; 1 as 10000; 2 as 11000; 3 as 11100; 4 as 11110; 5 as 11111; with 6 as 01111, and ending with 9 as 00001.
 With five flip flops, each counter can represent the numbers zero through nine as unique combinations of bit patterns.

 The delay line is a very interesting method of providing working storage registers for a calculator.
 Given that transistors were still rather expensive, some other means for storing the working registers of the calculator was needed.
 A little math shows how quickly the component count grows if the working registers of the calculator were to be implemented in circuitry.
 It takes at least two transistors to make a flip-flop, along with a complement of resistors, capacitors, and diodes.
 A flip-flop is essentially a 1-bit storage register.
 With 13 digits to store, and with each digit taking 5 bits, that means that there would have to be 65 flip flops, or a minimum of 130 transistors, to store one register in the stack.
 The 130 has 4 registers in the stack, plus one for the memory register.
 This would have taken over 600 transistors, along with hundreds of resistors, capacitors, and diodes, just to provide the storage for the registers.
 Such a design would have been prohibitive both in terms of cost and space required.